-• = Course available through Distance Learning (see page 43).

-Residential

-Drafting

-(13 credits)

-ARDR 107L

-ARDR 108

-ARDR 109

-ARDR 180

-1-7 credits

-1-7 credits

-Computer-Assisted

-Drafting

-(12 credits)

-ARDR 180

-ARDR 181

-ARDR 182L

-ARDR 213

-Health Occupations

-BIOTECHNOLOGY

-Associate of Science Degree in Biotechnology

-Program Description

-The biotechnology program prepares students for employment in the biotechnology industry and in facilities conducting research and development.
+Optional Courses BKNG 296 = 1-6 credits BKNG 297 = variable CTRG 170L = 10 credits QUFD 296 = 1-6 credits QUFD 297 = variable Associate of Science Degree in Biotechnology Program Description The biotechnology program prepares students for employment in the biotechnology industry and in facilities conducting research and development.
 The field of biotechnology represents a wide range of interrelated activities that includes DNA/protein analysis, biomanufacturing, bioprocessing, bioinformatics and proteomics.
 The applications of biotechnology include pharmaceuticals, agriculture, the diagnosis and treatment of disease, vaccines, forensics and bioremediation.
 Students will attain knowledge and laboratory skills in molecular biology, recombinant DNA, immunology, protein purification and tissue culture.
 The program provides classroom and hands-on laboratory learning experiences.
 Students will also participate in a supervised internship at local laboratory facilities during the final term of the program.

-Career and Advancement Opportunities

-Biotechnology is an emerging industry in New Mexico.
-National trends indicate that upon graduation with an associate degree or certificate from a community college, 51 percent of students accepted full time employment in industry, while 19 percent accepted part time employment.
-The national mean salary for entry-level positions is slightly above \$24,000; although, the range is \$17,760 to \$35,000.
-Skilled biotechnology technicians work in a variety of scientific fields including research and development; service and quality assurance; forensics; food, water, soil and product testing laboratories; and manufacturing facilities.
-They are employed in biomedical facilities, medical reference laboratories, colleges and universities, national research laboratories, drug manufacturing companies and private industry.
+Career and Advancement Opportunities Biotechnology is an emerging industry in New Mexico.
+National trends indicate that upon graduation with an associate degree or certificate from a community college, 51 percent of students accepted full-time employment in industry, while 19 percent accepted part-time employment.
+The national mean salary for entry-level positions is slightly above \$24,000, although the range is \$22,000 to \$32,000.
+Skilled biotechnology technicians work in a variety of scientific fields, including: research and development; service and quality assurance; forensics; food, water, soil and product testing laboratories; and manufacturing facilities.
+They are employed in biomedical facilities, medical reference laboratories, diagnostic laboratories, colleges and universities, national research laboratories, drug manufacturing companies and private industry.
+Special Requirements Prior to beginning the Biotechnology Core courses students must have a high school diploma or equivalent, be admitted to TVI, declare Biotechnology as a major, establish a TVI grade point average of 2.0 or better, and complete the Arts & Sciences prerequisites.
+If necessary, the selection of students into the program will be determined by the number of completed Arts & Sciences courses required for the degree, and date of declared major of Biotechnology.

-Special Requirements

-Prior to beginning the Biotechnology Core courses students must have a high school diploma or equivalent, be admitted to TVI, declare Biotechnology as a major, establish a TVI grade point average of 2.0 or better, and complete the Arts & Sciences prerequisites.
-If necessary the selection of students into the program will be determined by the number of completed Arts & Sciences courses required for the degree, date of completion of prerequisites and declared major of Biotechnology.
 A grade of C or better is required for all occupational and Arts & Sciences courses (including prerequisites) required for graduation.

-Contact Information

-Check with the Health Occupations Office at (505) 224-4111 for more information.
-Program information is available from the Program Director (505) 224-4111, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-For prerequisites and a recommended course sequence, turn the page...
-BIOTECHNOLOGY DEGREE Recommended Course Sequence for Full-time students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Degree requirement = 63 credits
+Contact Information Check with the Health Occupations Office at (505) 224-4111 for more information.
+Program information is available from Bill Palmisano, Program Director (505) 224-4175, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+BIOTECHNOLOGY DEGREE Recommended Course Sequence for Full-time Students Degree requirement = 64 credits